French election: Is it Emmanuel Macron's to lose?

 "That image of him as a banker portrays him as being disconnected from reality and feeds into the notion that he doesn't understand the so-called little people.

-"Macron is speaking to those who are well educated and live in cities but he doesn't connect with those in rural France, who live in industrialized areas."
+"Macron is speaking to those who are well educated and live in cities.
+But he doesn't connect with those living in rural France and former industrialized areas, which are now struggling due to de-industrialization such as former coal mining companies in North and east of France.

 Final debate